 Simon was lucky enough to get the help of a therapist who refused to give up on him, despite his seemingly hopeless case.
 His therapist, Dr. Lois Provda, made him work on cognitive therapy activities three times a week, and by the time she finished with him, his mental abilities had more than doubled.

 After only two years, Simon went from practically helpless to living on his own with only minor assistance.
 Today, Simon has regained nearly all his cognitive functions, and now has an IQ level of 151!
 He’s even written a bestselling book about his recovery story.

-Severe Brain Injury Recovery Stories
+Every Severe Brain Injury Recovery Story Involves Hope

 We hope their stories inspire you to do the same.